-As part of the initial phase, customers who added their Citi credit card to GrabPay, Grab’s mobile payment platform, received a discounted first ride.
-In return, Grab customers who sign up for any Citi credit card through the partnership gets a number of free rides worth up to US$50.
+As part of the initial phase, consumers who added their Citi credit card to GrabPay, Grab’s mobile payment platform, received a discounted first ride.
+In return, Grab consumers who sign up for any Citi credit card through the partnership gets a number of free rides worth up to US$50.

-The next phase will allow customers to pay for Grab rides using points.
+The next phase will allow consumers to pay for Grab rides using points.
 Citibank credit cardholders who charge their Citi credit card on GrabPay will receive a SMS from Citi requesting if they would like to redeem the ride for points.
-Upon replying with their acceptance, the redemption will be made automatically and reflected in the customer’s monthly statement.
+Upon replying with their acceptance, the redemption will be made automatically and reflected in the consumer’s monthly statement.

 This innovative pay for rides service is the first in the region enabling credit card holders to easily exchange their points for on-demand redemption for smaller, daily transactions — in one step.